esrille/ibus-hiragana/docs_md/en/settings.md

 When you type <span class='key'>~</span> after a vowel character combined with a macron, it is separated back into a vowel and '~'.

 - Example: ā<span class='key'>~</span> → a~

+### Use LLM for candidate selection {: #llm}

+LLM stands for Large Language Model.
+When enabled, the Hiragana IME calculates the probabilities of each candidate's occurrence in the surrounding text and pre-selects the most probable candidate in the candidate window.

+For example, when converting 'のぼる', the pre-selected candidate changes as below depending on the surrounding text:

+- ￹山￺やま￻に<span style="background-color:#d1eaff">登る</span>
+- ￹日￺ひ￻が<span style="background-color:#d1eaff">昇る</span>

+**Note**: Since pre-selection is merely based on a probability calculation, the desired candidate may not always be chosen.
+This feature is disabled by default because it requires a relatively large amount of computational power.
+To enable this feature, you also need to install several packages.
+For more details, please see [Installation of Additional Components for Using a Large Language Model](install.html#llm).

 ## Editing Personal Dictionaries {: #personal-dictionary}